BenLangmead/bowtie/MANUAL.markdown

     no alignments.
-If [`-m`] was specified and the read's alignments were supressed because the [`-m`] ceiling was exceeded, `<N>` equals the [`-m`] ceiling + 1, to indicate that there were at least that many valid alignments (but they were suppressed).
-In [`-M`] mode, if the alignment was randomly selected because the [`-M`] ceiling was exceeded, `<N>` equals the [`-M`] ceiling + 1, to indicate that there were at least that many valid alignments (but only one was reported).
+If [`-m`] was specified and the read's alignments were supressed because the [`-m`] ceiling was exceeded, `<N>` equals the [`-m`] ceiling + 1, to indicate that there were at least that many valid alignments (but all were suppressed).
+In [`-M`] mode, if the alignment was randomly selected because the [`-M`] ceiling was exceeded, `<N>` equals the [`-M`] ceiling + 1, to indicate that there were at least that many valid alignments (of which one was reported at random).

     </td></tr></table>